mfaisal59/EpONet/README.md

 	#These command will populate the `./models/` folder with trained models.
 	```

-	4. Download our pre-computed Epipolar Score, Optical Flow, motion Images and JPEGImages for two test sequences from DAVIS Dataset.
+	iv.
+Download our pre-computed Epipolar Score, Optical Flow, motion Images and JPEGImages for two test sequences from DAVIS Dataset.

 	```
 	cd EpONet/